-Join our health game jam in Montreal or online, on February 18 and 19, 2017!
+Join our health game jam in Montreal or online, on June 3 and/or 10, 2017!

 Why join a game jam?

 A game jam is a playful event where people from different fields build on each other's knowledge to create innovative solutions.
 Joining the event gives the opportunity to learn (about health, design, arts, technologies, ...), prototype, experiment, mix cutting-edge ideas and most importantly have fun.
 It enables to develop leadership and social skills, practice interdisciplinarity, foster critical reflexion, free from economic pressure.
 A study demonstrated that students joining a game jam had a higher GPA.

 Every passionate individual is welcome!
 We provide a safe, inclusive space where amateurs and experts collaborate.
 In the previous game jams, patients, programmers, visual artists, game designers, sound designers, storytellers, electronics specialists, health professionals, and other passionate people attended.
 Newcommers and people who do not feel at ease with technologies can be supported by more experienced participants.
 Hear what former participants say.